Bio-MEMS: Passive Mixing Elements

 In a passive mixing element, mixing is achieved by temporal and spatial redistribution of incoming laminar flow through the use of parallel conduits of variable path length and or diameter.
 The net result of having a variety of parallel flow channels of varying length is that material initially at the edge of the laminar flow profile can be repeatedly redistributed to the opposite edge, thus drastically shortening the characteristic diffusion length scale.

-Bio-MEMS as Miniaturized Biosensors
+As miniaturized biosensors

 Biosensors are devices that consist of a biological recognition system, called the bioreceptor, and a transducer.
 The interaction of the analyte with the bioreceptor causes an effect that the transducer can convert into a measurement, such as an electrical signal.
 The most common bioreceptors used in biosensing are based on antibody–antigen interactions, nucleic acid interactions, enzymatic interactions, cellular interactions, and interactions using biomimetic materials.
 Common transducer techniques include mechanical detection, electrical detection, and optical detection.